nkdAgility/azure-devops-migration-tools/docs/collections/_reference/reference.processors.keepoutboundlinktargetprocessor.md

   defaultValue: missng XML code comments
 - parameterName: Enrichers
   type: List
-  description: A list of enrichers that can augment the proccessing of the data
+  description: List of Enrichers that can be used to add more features to this processor.
+Only works with Native Processors and not legacy Processors.
   defaultValue: missng XML code comments
 - parameterName: PrependCommand
   type: String
   description: missng XML code comments
-  defaultValue: missng XML code comments
-- parameterName: ProcessorEnrichers
-  type: List
-  description: List of Enrichers that can be used to add more features to this processor.
-Only works with Native Processors and not legacy Processors.
   defaultValue: missng XML code comments
 - parameterName: RefName
   type: String